 On this week’s episode of the Cygnal Pulse Pod, Chris and Brent discuss the importance of storytelling when aiming to convey a political message.
 It’s not enough to say the right words and have the right points – you have to give people something to connect to from an emotional side.
-On another note, the most recent data thrown by the District & Issue Tracker (DIT) reveals a significant degradation of the political environment for democrats.
+On another note, the most recent data thrown by the DIT shows a significant degradation of the political environment for democrats.

 Be sure to subscribe to The Pulse Pod!